HTTPArchive/almanac.httparchive.org/src/content/en/2022/cms.md

   )
 }}

 The median Lighthouse accessibility score for the top 10 CMSs ranges between 77 and 91.
 Squarespace had the highest score of 91, while 1C-Bitrix had the lowest accessibility scores.
-The desktop scores are almost idential to mobile, perhaps reflecting that the same sites are delivered to both.
+The desktop scores are almost identical to mobile, perhaps reflecting that the same sites are delivered to both.

 #### Best practices